 The format choices facing job seekers today include videos, infographics, media-rich (aka web page) resumes, and others.
 Distinguishing yourself from your competition should be in the back of your mind as you consider alternative resume formats.

 But, when it comes down to it, a recruiter needs/wants to see a resume that they can scan in six seconds, yes six seconds, so being able to locate the most relevant information (like skills and experience) on the resume is very important.

 TIP: Unless you are applying for a position with a video-game company or are in a highly creative field, keep the format more traditional with a powerful profile area that showcases your brand/unique differentiators and what you can do for employers.

 Make sure your resume format enhances your content, not overshadows it.

 The Job Title Debate

-That is, your job title in a small company could represent something totally different when translated to a large company executive team.
+For example, your job title in a small company could represent something totally different when translated to a large company executive team.
 The caveat here is that when a potential employer is checking with previous employers, the title may not match so don’t create something too obscure.